DFHack/dfhack/Contributing.rst

 Code Format
 -----------

-* Four space indents
+* Four space indents for C++
 * LF (Unix style) line terminators
+* Avoid trailing whitespace
 * UTF-8 encoding
 * For C++:

-  * Opening and closing braces on their own lines
+  * Opening and closing braces on their own lines or opening brace at the end of the previous line
   * Braces placed at original indent level

 -------------------------------
 How to get new code into DFHack
 -------------------------------

-* Code against the develop branch
+* Submit pull requests to the develop branch, not the master branch.
+The master branch always points at the most recent release.
-* Use new branches for each feature/fix
+* Use new branches for each feature/fix so that your changes can be merged independently.
 * If possible, compile on multiple platforms
 * Do update NEWS/Contributors.rst
-* Do **NOT** run fix-texts.sh or update .html files (unless to locally test changes to .rst files)
+* Do **NOT** run fix-texts.sh or update .html files (except to locally test changes to .rst files)
 * Create a Github Pull Request once finished
 * Work done against `issues <http://github.com/DFHack/dfhack/issues>`_ that are tagged "bug report" gets priority

-  * If you have an idea or bug, go ahead and create an issue for it
+  * Submit ideas and bug reports as issues on github.
+Posts in the forum thread are also acceptable but can get missed or forgotten more easily.

 ---------------
 Memory research